 2. Develop a Diverse and Polished Portfolio

 A compelling portfolio showcases your versatility and readiness to tackle various projects.
 Start with short scripts to practice and perfect your craft, then gradually build up to more complex works like feature films and television pilots in different genres.
 Each piece should not only demonstrate your unique voice and storytelling ability but also your commitment to craft and attention to detail.
-Finally once you have found a genre you excell at then triple down with at least 3 great scripts in that genre as an interested producer always asks “what else do you have like this?”
+Finally once you have found a genre you excel at then triple down with at least 3 great scripts in that genre as an interested producer always asks “what else do you have like this?”

 3. Forge Connections in Your Local Film Community